 - Solar panels: The cost of solar panels has dropped in price by more than 70% over the last decade, according to the Solar Energy Industries Association (SEIA).
 Solar panels still carry a significant price tag, however, and may not work well for every home.
-If you’re not sure whether your home is a good fit for solar, this article may help: Are Solar Panels Worth It?

 - Solar attic fans: In warm climates like those of the Sun Belt in the U.S., heat trapped in attics can make its way into other areas of homes, plus damage insulation, roofs and the structural integrity of a house.
 Solar-powered attic fans provide an affordable, set-it-and-forget-it solution to keeping your attic cool and well-ventilated without drawing any energy from your home.

 - Solar water heaters: Heating water accounts for around 20% of residential energy use, according to the DOE.
 Solar water heaters can provide a cost-effective and sustainable method for reducing home energy use by heating, storing and insulating your hot water for use at any time.